ScrippsCCBB/CCBBwebsite/docs/subpages/resources.md

 title: "Resources"
 ---

 Interested in Bioinformatics?
 Join Computational Biology and Bioinformatics Affinity Group (CBB) led by Scripps postdocs with the intention of providing TSRI and the larger San Diego bioinformatics community a collaborative network and relevant events.
-Visit [CBB_Github] [1] () to learn more!
+Visit [CBB_Github](https://github.com/SuLab/TSRI-CBB) to learn more!

 Computational Biology track will be added to the Scripps Research Graduate Program this fall, 2022!